Skip to content

 Deleting the Entire Family Group

 If your goal is to completely get rid of the family group, you need to remove everyone else first.
-This means going through each member one by one and removing them using the organizer tools we talked about.
+This means removing each member individually using the organizer tools previously discussed.

 Remove All Other Members